 “There’s a very good reason why Pete Coe’s career has been such a long and successful one: this is a man who never rests on his laurels and who is constantly looking for new angles from which to approach his music.
 In addition he’s an extremely competent singer, musician, arranger, step dancer and a stage performer of rare ability…”

 John Waltham, Living Tradition

-I’m now in my 46th year as a professional folk singer, dancer, and musician, and as usual I’m off touring festivals and events over the summer.
-Click HERE for a summary of my upcoming gigs, or go to my Tour Dates & Events page.
+I’m now in my 46th year as a professional folk singer, dancer, and musician, and as usual I’ve been off touring festivals and events over the summer.
+Now we’re into Autumn and I’ll be touring from October through to the end of the year.
+Please click HERE to see a summary of my upcoming gigs or alternatively you can go to my Tour Dates & Events page.
 I hope to see you somewhere along the road.

 Read the interview with Pete by Pete Heywood in the “Living Tradition” Issue 120 HERE….